Understand Power Apps Studio

 - Copy: Copy the selection, and store it in the clipboard.

 - Paste: Paste the last cut or copied selection from the clipboard.

 The Insert menu is available from the command bar and from the app authoring menu.

 Insert shows all the popular objects or controls that you can add on the selected screen in your canvas app.
 You can also expand other choices or use the components option to insert controls from a component library.

 To insert controls on the canvas, you can drag the control to the canvas or select the control.

-For more information about the controls that you can insert, and their properties and definitions, go to Controls and properties in canvas apps.
+For more information about the controls you can insert, including their properties and definitions, go to Controls and properties in canvas apps.